Daylam Meddah

-Daylam Meddah (born 6 October 2002) is a French professional footballer who plays as a centre-back for club Pau.
+Daylam Meddah (born 6 October 2002) is a French professional footballer who plays as a centre-back and midfielder for club Montpellier.

 Career

 Meddah is a youth product of the academies of ES du Mont-Gaillard and Le Havre.
 On 20 July 2019, he signed his first professional contract with Le Havre, signing a 3-year contract.
 He began his career with the reserves of Le Havre.
 He briefly joined the reserves of Angers on 18 August 2021.
 He transferred to Sochaux on 16 June 2022, signing a 3-year contract.
 He made his professional debut with Sochaux in a 0– Ligue 2 tie with Paris FC on 1 August 2022, coming on in the 70th minute.

 On 3 February 2025, Meddah was loaned to Pau.

+On 13 July 2026, Meddah signed a four-year contract with Montpellier in Ligue 2.

 Personal life

 Meddah was born in Montivilliers in Normandy, France.
 He holds French and Moroccan nationalities.
 He has Algerian descent.